The CATIE Center Team

 Andrea is professor of psychology at St. Catherine University and an evaluator for the CATIE Center.
 Her specialty is industrial/organizational psychology and she earned her master’s degree and doctoral degree from the University of Minnesota.
 Andrea joined St. Catherine University in 2001 and has worked with the CATIE Center since 2005.
 Prior to joining St. Kate’s, Andrea worked at a survey research organization and management consulting firms.
 At St. Kate’s, she teaches industrial/organizational psychology, statistics, and research methods.
 She serves on the University Institutional Review Board and she served as chair of the Psychology Department for five years.
 Her research interests include team member performance, job performance, and work/life/school balance of college students.
 She is also interested in cross-disciplinary topics, including understanding the work of healthcare interpreters and designated healthcare interpreters.

 Jenny graduated from Gallaudet University with a degree in interpretation.
 She has worked with Deaf and Deafblind communities in diverse settings.
-Jenny co-taught interpreting classes at St. Catherine University and currently teaches ASL classes there as well.
-Jenny also currently works as the program coordinator for the CATIE Center’s Graduation to Certification (GTC) program Her responsibilities include scheduling pre- and post-assessments; monitoring participant progress; coordinating continuing education documentation for mentors, coaches, and supervisors; maintaining the website; planning immersion experiences; and supporting the GTC Pilot Deaf Interpreter cohort.
-Jenny also enjoys spending time with her 3 cats.
+Jenny co-taught interpreting classes at St. Catherine University and taught ASL classes there as well.
+Jenny also currently works as a program specialist for the CATIE Center’s Graduation to Certification (GTC) program.
+Her responsibilities include scheduling pre- and post-assessments, monitoring participant progress, coordinating continuing education documentation for mentors, coaches, and supervisors, maintaining the website, and planning immersion experiences.
+Jenny also enjoys camping, traveling and spending time with her 3 cats.